kirandash/django-fullstack/rental_project/readme.md

 1. videos/admin.py file - add fields to `list_display`.
 2. Note: the order on admin will be the order of fields in array
 3. Note: on admin, clicking the column name we can sort the items as well.

+### 2.8 Editable List view
+**Theory**
+1. By default we need to go to the detail view to edit any attribute value.

+**Code**
+1. videos/admin.py file - add fields to `list_editable`
+2. Note: all fields under list_editable must be first added to list_display.
+Since fields can only be edited if it is displayed.